Louanna noticed that everyone on the ferry was feasting.

 I was seventeen, interested mainly in listening to Lonely Is an Eyesore on my Walkman, so I hadn’t been paying much attention to the people on the ferry.

-But now that my mom pointed it out, this feasting was a strange phenomenon indeed.
+But now that Louanna (my mom, who called her parents Jan and O, so I called her Louanna) pointed it out, this feasting was a strange phenomenon indeed.

 I pulled my headphones down and looked up from Dracula.

-“I wonder why these people are eating like it’s their last meal,” my mom whispered.
+“I wonder why these people are eating like it’s their last meal,” Louanna whispered.